- Take these ideas with you. Click to download and print.

 Set up camp at Sandy Pines Camping or book one of their new glamp tents for an elevated camping experience.
 You can even order a lobster dinner at their on site snack bar!

 Crack open a fresh caught Maine lobster at Mabel’s Lobster Claw Restaurant.
 This classic spot is located on Ocean Avenue, right across the street from the pier where lobsters are hauled in by local lobstermen.
-Mabel’s is a favorite of former President George H.W.
+Mabel’s was a favorite of the late President George H.W.
 Bush and he really liked the homemade pies too!

 Visit the Rachel Carson National Wildlife Refuge, a short drive away along Port Road.
 Carson was a world-renowned marine biologist, author and environmentalist.